 Tasting Georgia: A Food and Wine Journey in the Caucasus, written by Carla Capalbo, features the beautiful cuisine of a small country nestled between the Caucasus Mountains and the Black Sea.
 More than just a cookbook, Carla has created a detailed travel guide with information on 40 family wineries, local restaurants and wine bars, and Georgia’s best chefs, cooks, and markets.
 Highlights include Megruli Khachapuri, Pkhali (Vegetables with Walnut Paste), Kubdari (Spiced Meat Bread), Elarji (Cornmeal with Cheese), Tskhare Neknebi (Spicy Ribs), and Achma (Baked Layered Pasta).
-I will also be sharing her recipe for Kartopilis Khinkali, Small Potato Khinkali Dumplings, from southern Georgia.
+I will also be sharing her recipe for Kartopilis Khinkali, Small Potato Khinkali Dumplings, from southern Georgia following the review.

 Carla Capalbo is a food and travel writer, freelance journalist, and photographer currently based in Georgia, London, and Italy.
 She was born in New York City and grew up between Paris and London.
 Her work can be found in Decanter, Zester Daily, Cook_inc, and many other publications.
 She is the author of fourteen other books on food and wine, many of which have received awards such as the André Simon Award for Collio: Fine Wines and Foods from Italy’s Northeast.
 She is also a member of the British Guild of Food Writers, the Circle of Wine Writers and Slow Food.